What is Gotu kola

-I first discovered it during a slightly strange herbal bathing experience that followed an Ayurvedic treatment I’d had in india.
+I first discovered it during a slightly strange herbal bathing experience that followed an Ayurvedic treatment I’d had in India.
 It involved me sitting awkwardly naked while a kind woman poured buckets of hot water and herbs over me!!
 A surprisingly nurturing experience.
 When I enquired about what was in this herbal concoction I was introduced to Gotu kola.

+This herb Gotu kola has been used in Ayurveda for centuries to treat a number of skin conditions such as acne and dermatitis, scars and even aging.
 It is widely used in tradition Chinese medicines to treat colds and viruses.
 In Sri Lanka its referred to as the herb as longevity as it is a favourite snack for elephants which are known for the long life span.

 The reason Gotu kola is so affective is down to its many potent compounds.
-Asiatic acid, madecassic acid and asiaticoside.
+Asiatic acid, Madecassic acid and Asiaticoside.
 The most potent being pentacyclic triterpenes.

 To find out for yourself try it in our lavender night serum and mango and orange oil cleanser.

 Organic Night Serum - Regenerating and Calming Lavender Mango & Orange Cleansing Oil